alihkz94/metagenomics_metabarcoding/Snake_EUK/readme.md

   If you encounter memory or process issues (e.g., SIGKILLs), try reducing the number of cores with `--cores 2` or increasing system resources.

 - **Debugging:**
-  Use Snakemake’s verbose and print shell command options (`--printshellcmds`) for detailed execution logs.
+  Use Snakemake's verbose and print shell command options (`--printshellcmds`) for detailed execution logs.

----

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

 ## Acknowledgements

 This pipeline was developed to streamline taxonomic FASTA file processing for downstream bioinformatics applications.
 Contributions, suggestions, and bug reports are welcome.

----